parsampsh/adminx/doc/04_models.md

 ```

 ### Create middleware
-This option is like `delete_middleware` but for create action. by default, this permission is handled by adminx permission system but you can check some exceptions by this option.
+This option is like `delete_middleware` but for create action. by default, this permission is handled by Adminx permission system but you can check some exceptions by this option.

 ```php
 $admin->add_model(\App\Models\Post::class, [